kenbugasto/semiconductor-oee-analytics/README.md

 Since the source files are already organized, versioned, and consumed as batch datasets, introducing a relational database would add unnecessary complexity without providing significant analytical benefit.

-Instead, the application processes the source files directly using Pandas, transforming them into analytics-ready datasets before generating interactive HTML reports and CSV exports.
+The application processes curated manufacturing files directly with Pandas, transforming them into analytics-ready datasets used to generate interactive HTML reports and CSV exports.

 This lightweight architecture provides an efficient ETL workflow while remaining easy to deploy, maintain, and automate within an engineering environment.